gvwilson/fiction/leaderboard/index.md

 "I want you to kill me,"
 he said.
-"You're going to talk to every lightning rod you know.
+"I want you to talk to every lightning rod you know.
-Hell, you're going to talk to the ones you *don't* know too—go on, make some new friends.
+Hell, I want you to talk to the ones you *don't* know— it'll be a chance to make some new friends.
-And then you're going to have them dump every penny they've got on me, all at the same time."
+And then I want you to have them dump every penny they've got on me, all at the same time."

 An.ton leaned forward,
 his skeletal hands tight on the arms of his lifechair and his eyes blazing.
 "I don't care who's doing this.
-I don't care why they're doing it or what they want.
+I don't care why they're doing it or what they want from us.
-You're going to make me as rich as the next hundred people put together—the next thousand—and *then* they can fucking have me."
+You're going to make me as rich as the next hundred people on the planet put together, and *then* they can fucking have me."

 ---

-Arranging a murder is surprisingly easy when the intended victim is very rich and completely cooperative.
+Arranging a death is surprisingly easy when the intended victim is very rich and completely cooperative.
-An.ton was a citizen of a little Pacific island nation whose territory had been abandoned during the Melt and whose continued existence was mostly an accounting fiction.
+An.ton was a citizen of a little Pacific island nation and whose current existence was mostly an accounting fiction.
-Three different AIs confirmed that I couldn't be charged with murder under its laws, though one did think a case could be made for reckless endangerment.
+Three different AIs confirmed that I couldn't be charged with murder under its laws, though one did predict a case could be made for reckless endangerment.

 Choosing a date was also simple.
 The neurodegenerative disorder that had eaten away his muscle mass